See if you Qualify

 Tinnitus is a form of hearing loss characterized by the sensation of hearing an intermittent or continuous noise, buzzing, ringing, or whistling.
 It ranges from a mildly annoying problem to a life-wrecking condition since the sound may become particularly loud when background noise is low, such as during the night where it can interfere with sleeping.
 Hearing loss is associated with lack of concentration, difficulties in maintaining social relationships, and a higher risk of depression.

-Soldiers are particularly exposed to loud sounds such as roadside bombs, gunfire, sudden explosions, bombardments, tanks, aircraft, and much more.
+Soldiers are particularly exposed to loud combat sounds such as roadside bombs, gunfire, sudden explosions, bombardments, tanks, aircraft, and much more.
 These sounds may permanently damage the hearing organs, causing tinnitus and other forms of hearing loss.
-Ear protections such as earplugs are used to block equipment noise which can overstimulate hearing, as well as shield eardrums from sudden sounds such as gunfire and explosions.
+Ear protections such as combat earplugs are used to block equipment noise which can overstimulate hearing, as well as shield eardrums from sudden sounds such as gunfire and explosions.
 At the same time, they still allow fighters to communicate freely while on the battlefield.

-After a thorough investigation, the Justice Department determined that defective earplugs were behind the high incidence of hearing damage suffered by many Iraq and Afghanistan soldiers who served between 2002 and 2015.
-According to official documents, the now-discontinued Dual-Ended Combat Arms Earplugs Version 2 (CAEv2) manufactured by 3M were, indeed, part of the standard-issued equipment of thousands of U.S. service members.
+After a thorough investigation, the Justice Department determined that defective combat earplugs were behind the high incidence of hearing damage suffered by many Iraq and Afghanistan soldiers who served between 2002 and 2015.
+According to official documents, the now-discontinued Dual-Ended Combat Arms Earplugs Version 2 (CAEv2) manufactured by 3M were, indeed, part of the standard-issued protection equipment of thousands of U.S. service members.

 The U.S. government often lacks the necessary resources to provide our military forces with all the equipment they need, especially when the most modern devices used by our soldiers employ unique technologies.
 The federal authorities must, therefore, rely on private companies and contractors to manufacture these critical products used by U.S. servicemen and women protect American interests at home and abroad.
 The military pays to receive high-quality equipment, but when goods delivered are later found to be defective or outright broken, the damage is inflicted to our whole society.

-First and foremost, defective equipment as the 3M dual-sided hearing protection may prove to be hazardous to our soldiers.
+First and foremost, defective equipment as the 3M dual-sided hearing protection may prove to be hazardous to our soldiers and veterans.
 Political and ideological differences have always been put aside when the health of our war heroes is the matter at hand.
 Economic and private interests should never interfere with providing those who serve the country in uniform with the best quality equipment.
 After all, they’re risking their very lives countless miles away from their homes for one single purpose – granting us the safety and freedom we enjoy every day.